 - Kagan awards cannot be used toward tuition costs.

-- A Kagan Fellow may receive up to $5,000 in outside funding during the Kagan Fellowship funding year without any decrease in his/her award.
-If a candidate receives more than $5,000 in outside funding, this may result in a decrease in his/her award.
+- A Kagan Fellow may receive up to $6,500 in outside funding during the Kagan Fellowship funding year without any decrease in his/her award.
+If a candidate receives more than $6,500 in outside funding, this may result in a decrease in his/her award.
 Other awards/scholarships that go towards tuition costs are NOT counted as ‘outside/other funding’ and would not result in any Kagan award decrease.
 Salary of part-time employment must be pre-approved and may be counted as ‘outside funding.’

 - The Claims Conference reserves the right to rescind the Kagan award, should a Kagan Fellow accept outside funding (excludes tuition scholarships) in excess of $25,000.